 (1) Because she knew him well, Mary - and Martha, in yesterday's passage - knew that Jesus could have prevented her brother from dying.
 She doesn't say she wished he had been able, she is convinced.
 She knows without doubt.

 (2) Jesus, who loves Mary, is moved by her grief and the grief of the Jews who came with her.
 Not only does he empathize, he begins to grieve, too.

 (3) When they offer to show Jesus where his friend, Lazarus, has been laid, Jesus begins to grieve even more, and weeps because of it.

 Journal Prompts for Your Morning Quiet Time: Becoming Mary

-During your next morning quiet time, settle in with a cup of tea and grab your journal.
+Slow faith idea: during your next morning quiet time, settle in with a cup of tea and grab your journal.
 Use these journal prompts to grow your faith.

 In this passage, Mary demonstrates a deep and powerful faith in and tender, loving relationship with Jesus.
 They are friends, and we see their close connection.

 As you connect with Jesus each day, he wants that same deep and loving friendship with you, loves you just as tenderly and you can trust that he is there for you when you are hurt, troubled or grieving.